moodmosaic/bookmarks/README.md

 <br><https://river.com/learn/terms>
 * Paper - Decentralized Finance: On Blockchain- and Smart Contract-Based Financial Markets
 <br><https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets>
 * A nice desc of UTXOs - The MobileCoin blockchain is the source of truth for the allocation of value.
 It consists of an ordered collection of transaction outputs, organized into blocks.
 Each transaction output ("txo") has a unique corresponding construction called a key image.
 Every txo initially appears in the blockchain in a spendable state, as an unspent transaction output or utxo.
 Every successful payment consumes some utxos as inputs and creates new utxos as outputs.
-When a utxo is consumed, its corresponding key image is permanently added to the blockchain, ensuring that it can not be spent a second time.
+When a utxo is consumed, its corresponding key image is permanently added to the blockchain, ensuring that it can not be spent a second time
 <br><https://github.com/mobilecoinfoundation/mobilecoin/blob/7c2eda693f3b33978984624c989d8e29136501dd/README.md#transactions>
 * The Best Business Show with Anthony Pompliano: EXCLUSIVE Michael Saylor Interview
 <br><https://www.youtube.com/watch?v=c3E91-RGjQE>